Mathématique: Chapter 57

 “It—” Carter stopped typing.
 Her hands hovered above the keyboard.
 “Oh god.”

 “What?”
-The entire room snapped at her.
+The whole room snapped at her.

-“Sam,” Mitchell said slowly, “are you—blushing?”
+“Saaaam,” Mitchell said slowly, “are you blushing?”

 “You and Rodney McKay, huh?”
 Mitchell said.
 “Interesting.”

-“So—someone’s dialing Atlantis using a backdoor program that you and McKay rigged up for your own personal use?”
+“So someone’s dialing Atlantis using a backdoor program that you and McKay rigged up for your own personal use?”
 Mitchell asked.

-Carter switched displays and they found themselves looking at Rodney McKay.
-John Sheppard was leaning over his shoulder.
-“Hey home team,” Sheppard said.
-“What’s happening?”
+Carter switched displays, and they found themselves looking at the apologetic face of Rodney McKay.
+John Sheppard leaned over his shoulder.

 There was a long silence in the control room.

-Young, feeling pieces fall into place in his head, remembered the torn scrap of paper that Sheppard had given him to give to Rush.
+Young, feeling pieces fall into place in his head, remembered the torn scrap of paper Sheppard had given him to give to Rush.

 It felt like a lifetime ago.

-“Are you saying,” Carter said slowly.
-“That the person who dialed another galaxy from outside our system, using our backdoor protocol is—Nicholas Rush?
+“Are you saying,” Carter said slowly. “that the person who dialed another galaxy from outside our system, using our backdoor protocol is—Nicholas Rush?
 The missing Fields Medalist.
 With amnesia.
 Who’s been off the grid for months.”

-“That’s exactly what I’m saying.”
-Sheppard replied, grinning at her.
-“Happy Wednesday.
-Is it Wednesday there?
-It’s Wednesday here.
+“Yup.
+Via email.
 I just asked him for his physical address, but, y’know, in a chill way.
 He didn’t give away much in his initial message.
 Just asked for my PGP key.
-Maybe keep the gate open.
+Keep the gate open.
 I’ll tell you what he says.”

-“Yeah, hopefully it’s him and not the Lucian Alliance,” Mitchell said quietly.
+“Hopefully it’s him and not the Lucian Alliance,” Mitchell said quietly.

 “What did it say?”
 Carter asked.